![]() | ||

 Step 3:

-Select the correct position and Special Project Name from the respective dropdowns.
+Select the desired Special Project Name from its dropdown, then input a Note for that line.
 Click Submit or Save Draft when lines are entered.

 Admin Only Privileges: